kissato70/responsive-view-handler/README.md

 # Responsive view change trigger class for Javascript
 In certain cases you may want to have more control than just use the CSS @media queries.
 This class makes it possible to have a callback function fired in case of change in the view (resize or orientation change).
-The callback function will be called ONLY if any of the two output parameters has changed.
+The callback function will be called ONLY if any of the two components of the output parameter object has changed.

 Input (constructor) parameters:
 |parameter | values |Description|